KejPi/AbracaDABra/README.md

 * portaudio (optional but recommended)
 * airspy (optional)
 * SoapySDR (optional)
+* QCustomPlot (optional) - it is automatically cloned from [GitHub](https://github.com/legerch/QCustomPlot-library) during CMake execution.
+Use QCUSTOMPLOT=OFF option to disable QCustomPlot usage in the application.

 Ubuntu 24.04 or lower does not support Qt>=6.5.0 that is required for full applications features.
 If you want to compile the application you shall [install](https://doc.qt.io/qt-6/qt-online-installation.html) Qt using online installer.
 Following modules are sufficcient to compile AbracaDABra: